 To elaborate on his treatment a little further: he's eventually forced to work at gunpoint, tries to reason with the Vehicons for the sake of others' safety, gets beaten up for his efforts and doesn't fight back (believing himself to be unarmed), then briefly pleads with them to stop before he finds his guns.
 Simply seeing the normally strong, in-control and completely badass leader of the Autobots reduced to begging fearfully, however briefly, will certainly strike the heart of any Transformers fan.

-Ratchet telling Raf about how the field medic who saved Bumblebee's life after Megatron tore out his voicebox and left him for dead wasn't able to fix Bumblebee's voice.
-Of course, he's speaking about his OWN inability to completely fix Bumblebee, since he was the "field medic" who saved Bee's life.
+In Operation Bumblebee, Ratchet telling Raf about how the field medic who saved Bumblebee's life after Megatron tore out his voicebox and left him for dead wasn't able to fix Bumblebee's voice.
+Of course, he's speaking about his OWN inability to completely repair Bumblebee, since he was the "field medic" who saved Bee's life.

 Ratchet: Yes, well... the medic could have done better.